rches/technical_paymerang/README.md

 This project is a small, single page application created to provide a tool to employees, who are responsible for ensuring the vendors receive the payments.

-## Overview

-The ask-
-As you know, we make payments on behalf of our clients.
-We like to be able to display the payment details in a clear, concise manner for our employees, who are responsible for ensuring the vendors receive the payments.

-Attached is a blob of json data that represents the following: There are multiple vendors ("Payee") who will be paid using payment cards ("Payment"), with the associated invoices attached to each payment ("Remittance").

-There is only one requirement - create a webpage that shows each Payee/Payment/Remittance object in a paged interface.
-Everything else is up to you - overall design, technology used, styling, amount of time spent on the test, etc.

-Upload your sample to a private Github account or email to hr@paymerang.com

 ## Steps Taken

-Identified the needs of the task
+-   Identified the needs of the task
-Identified technologies to use (React)
+-   Identified technologies to use (React)
-Researched and read up on similar ideas available in the technology Sketched ideas on paper including components and state housing Wrote first pass of code
+-   Researched and read up on similar ideas available in the technology
+-   Sketched ideas on paper including components and state housing
+-   Wrote first pass of code
-Wrote first pass of styling
+-   Wrote first pass of styling
-Refined code
+-   Refined code
-Refined styling
+-   Refined styling

+## Technologies Used

+-   ReactJS
+-   Skeleton CSS
+-   MomentJS

 ## Lessons Learned